-Types of coordination for NTD implementation at the national level include cross-sectoral coordination. and coordination partners/NGDOs.
-The FMOH interfaces with all stakeholders. and holds well-established periodic National Steering Committee and National Review meetings that coordinate the inputs of these actors.
-Informants reported that FMOH has maintained relationships with all partners.
+Types of coordination for NTD implementation at the national level include cross-sectoral coordination, and coordination with partners/NGDOs.
+The FMOH interfaces with all and stakeholders, holds well-established periodic National Steering Committee and National Review meetings that coordinate the inputs of these actors.
+Informants reported that the FMOH has maintained positive relationships with all partners.
 However, some responses emphasised that there is a heavy involvement and reliance on the input of international actors in the planning and implementation of the programme at the national and lower levels.